krisarmstrong/seed/docs/internal/COMPLIANCE_MAPPINGS.md

 **Requirement:**

-> "Establish, implement, and actively manage (track, report, correct) network devices, in order to
+> "Establish, implement, and actively manage (track, report, correct) network devices, in order to prevent attackers
-> prevent attackers from exploiting vulnerable network services and access points."
+> from exploiting vulnerable network services and access points."

-#### The Seed Capabilities:
+#### The Seed Capabilities

 | Sub-Control                                                          | The Seed Feature                                                                                      | Evidence/Audit Value                                                                        |
 | -------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------- |